-- Sex: References chromosomes, hormones, reproductive organs, and genitalia. - Gender: Refers to the attitudes, feelings, and behaviors that a given culture associates with biological sex. - Gender Identity: Internal sense of gender. - Gender Expression: Outward expression of gender, often through clothing, behavior, posture, mannerisms, speech patterns, and activities. - Sexual Orientation: Attracted to sexually or romantically, on a continuum (e.g. gay, lesbian, bisexual, heterosexual, asexual, and pansexual).
+- Biological Sex: References chromosomes, hormones, reproductive organs, and genitalia. - Gender: Refers to the attitudes, feelings, and behaviors that a given culture associates with biological sex. - Gender Identity: Internal sense of gender. - Gender Expression: Outward expression of gender, often through clothing, behavior, posture, mannerisms, speech patterns, and activities. - Transgender: Umbrella term referring to a wide range of persons whose gender identity or expression may not match the gender assigned at birth.